JKirchartz/awesome-stars/README.md

 - [photobooth-js](https://github.com/WolframHempel/photobooth-js) - A widget that allows users to take their avatar pictures on your site
 - [theNewAesthetic.js](https://github.com/nbriz/theNewAesthetic.js) - theNewAesthetic.js is an executable-essay / open-source javascript artware-library for quick [re]production of 'New Aesthetic' compositions and related new-media art tropes.
 - [extensionizr](https://github.com/altryne/extensionizr) - Extensionizr!
 Create a chrome extension in 15 seconds!
-- [pickadate.js](https://github.com/amsul/pickadate.js) - (Looking for Project Maintainers) The mobile-friendly, responsive, and lightweight jQuery date & time input picker.
+- [pickadate.js](https://github.com/amsul/pickadate.js) - The mobile-friendly, responsive, and lightweight jQuery date & time input picker.
 - [FooTable](https://github.com/fooplugins/FooTable) - jQuery plugin to make HTML tables responsive
 - [foreverfm](https://github.com/psobot/foreverfm) - Your infinite DJ.
 An endless stream of beatmatched music from SoundCloud.
 - [mockup-designer](https://github.com/fatiherikli/mockup-designer) - The mockup tool that uses your local storage as backend.